UrbanApps/UALogger/README.md

 ## Bugs / Pull Requests
-Let me know if you see ways to improve `UALogger` or see something wrong with it.
-I am happy to pull in pull requests that have clean code, and that is useful for most people.
-If you want to thanks me for publishing it, you can [buy one of my apps](http://itunes.com/apps/urbanapps?at=11l7j9&ct=github) :)
+Let us know if you see ways to improve `UALogger` or see something wrong with it.
+We are happy to pull in pull requests that have clean code, and have features that are useful for most people.
+If you want to thank us for open-sourcing UALogger, you can [buy one of our apps](http://itunes.com/apps/urbanapps?at=11l7j9&ct=github) :)